 An allyship culture is one that actively values, celebrates and promotes the full spectrum of its current and future stakeholders.
 There is no end result – allyship is an active process.
 You can see what that process looks like in the infographic below.

-I can provide a range of support to help you raise awareness of intersectional allyship in your community; truly understand the individual stories, experiences, and beliefs that inform your community’s behaviours, decisions, and motivations; and identifying and addressing those manifestations of unconscious, structural prejudices that have been inherited.
+I can provide a range of support to help you raise awareness of intersectional allyship in your community; truly understand the individual stories, experiences, and beliefs that inform your community’s behaviours, decisions, and motivations; and identify and address those manifestations of the unconscious, structural prejudices that have been inherited.

 How does it all work?